 - Deliberately or carelessly damage the house/flat or permit anyone else to damage the house/flat.
-The tenant is not responsible for damage caused by a trespasser as long as the tenant took all reasonable steps to prevent it. - Use the house/flat for any unlawful purpose or permit anyone else to do so.
+The tenant is not responsible for damage caused by a trespasser as long as the tenant took all reasonable steps to prevent the situation taking place. - Use the house/flat for any unlawful purpose or permit anyone else to do so.

-- Interfere with the peace, comfort and privacy of other tenants or neighbours, or permit anyone else at the house/flat to. - Attach anything to the house/flat or renovate, alter or add to the building, except as the Tenancy Agreement allows or with the Landlord's written permission. - Change the locks without the Landlord's permission. - Unreasonably refuse entry to the Landlord when he/she is entitled to enter. - Sublet or transfer the tenancy to someone else without first getting the Landlord's written agreement. - The tenant is to repair or pay for the repair of any damage caused deliberately or carelessly by the tenant or tenant's guests.
+- Interfere with the peace, comfort and privacy of other tenants or neighbours, or permit anyone else at the house/flat to. - Attach anything to the house/flat or renovate, alter or add to the building, except as the Tenancy Agreement allows or with the Landlord's written permission. - Change the locks without the Landlord's permission. - Unreasonably refuse entry to the Landlord when he/she is entitled to enter. - Sublet or transfer the tenancy to someone else without first getting the Landlord's written agreement.